bipriti/Automated-Sensor-Driven-Irrigation-ARDUINO-UNO/README.md

 ## Overview

-This project showcases a **Sensor-Driven Irrigation System** that was designed and successfully simulated using Tinkercad, an online simulation platform.
+This project showcases a **Sensor-Driven Irrigation System** that was designed and successfully simulated using Tinkercad, an online simulation platform and also on Hardware.

 ## Project Description